 How does the STEP-UP Chattanooga program work?

 School Counselors and College & Career Advisors recommend students with: good attendance, on-track to graduate, positive behavior.

 Students complete a STEP-UP online application.
-Our 2021-2022 application open for new and returning students.
+Our 2023-2024 application for new and returning students is open.

 Students who completed the application process are contacted by STEP-UP Chattanooga about next steps.

 Applicants participate in mandated work-readiness training, mock interviews and networking activities.